 First, we at InterExchange firmly believe that international exchange programs are – and will continue to be in the new presidential administration – vitally important elements of U.S. diplomatic engagement with the world, and key tools to prepare our young people to be successful leaders and global citizens.
 Our mission of promoting international understanding and engagement continues to be as necessary as it’s ever been, and we are committed to boldly pushing our programs forward like the cultural exchange champions we are.

 Second, in immigration policy documents released during the campaign, President-elect Trump called for terminating the State Department’s J-1 Visa Exchange Visitor Program, as well as reforming visa rules in ways that would have the potential to significantly alter our programs.
-While these threats to the J-1 program are very concerning to InterExchange and the whole exchange community, it’s important to take note of a few key points:
+While these campaign statements pertaining to the J-1 program are very concerning to InterExchange and the whole exchange community, it’s important to take note of a few key points:

 1) At present, nothing has changed about the J-1 visa program.
 There are no changes to the programs of J-1 participants currently in the U.S. All J-1 visas remain valid, and all J-1 programs can and will continue.